 This spiced chickpea salad is extremely versatile and easy to adapt.
 Here are some of my favorite ways to mix it up:

 - Spicy - add a pinch of cayenne or chili powder to the dressing for a spicy bite

-- Add tomato - tomatoes pair really well with the ingredients in this recipe - fresh cherry tomatoes or sun dried are my favorite
+- Add tomato - tomatoes pair really well with the ingredients in this recipe (similar to the flavors in this Moroccan pepper salad) - fresh cherry tomatoes or sun dried are my favorite

 - Add cheese - add some small balls of mozzarella or crumbled feta for a tangy cheesy bite

 If you're familiar with the ingredient, you know the legume can go by two different names: chickpea and garbanzo bean.

 While both names are correct, the history behind them is actually quite interesting (depending on who you ask).

 The word chickpea has a Latin root, while garbanzo comes from a Spanish background.